Ancient temple for rare Athi Srinivasa Perumal and unique Sapthaswara Sri Anjaneya

 Old Temple

 Later Kings who had ruled this place had built a beautiful temple for the Lord Sri Vanamutti Perumal which had seven rounds of prakaras.
-From the few inscriptions found in the present temple, the temple should have enjoyed the patronage of the then kings and must have been a great temple in size etc. Today the temple has only one prakaram and many people had taken pains to rebuild the temple.
+From the few inscriptions found in the present temple, the temple should have enjoyed the patronage of the then kings and must have been a great temple in size, etc. Today the temple has only one prakaram and many people have taken pains to rebuild the temple.

 Garbhagraham

-The garbhagraha vimanam is is the shape of an umbrella.
-There is no separate shrine for Sri Mahalakshmi, since she is seen residing in the right chest of the Lord.
+The garbhagraha vimanam is the shape of an umbrella.
+There is no separate shrine for Sri Mahalakshmi since she is seen residing in the right chest of the Lord.
 The Lord is hence known as Sri Srinivasan.
 Sri Booma Devi is seen close to the Lord in the Garbhagraham.
-Close to the Garbhagraham is Yoga Narasimhar, who is seen to be blessing Bhaktha Prahalada and is in the state of Yoga.
+Close to the Garbhagraham is Yoga Narasimhar, who is seen to be blessing Bhakta Prahalada and is in the state of Yoga.
 Since the presiding deity is carved out of wood, there is no ‘abishekam’ for the main deity and the abishekam is performed for the uthsavamoorti of Lord Yoga Narasimhar.

 Beauty of the Lord Sri Srinivasa